creative-singh/creative-singh/README.md

 Know me more

 - 🔭 I’m currently working on ECommerce Website
-- 🌱 I’m currently deep diving: NestJS Framework with Postgres DB.
+- 🌱 I’m currently deep diving into NestJS Framework with Postgres DB.
 - 🧑‍💻 🧑‍💻 Strongly believes in Teamwork
 - 🔗 2023 Goals: Learn DSA advanced concepts and contribute to open source.
 - ⚡ Fun fact: ...
 I learned DSA many times and try to practice it daily but always fails to execute it in front of seniors.